MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/devtools-extension.md

 <!-- ====================================================================== -->
 ## Conclusion

-In this tutorial, you learned how to create DevTools extensions from scratch and load them into the browser.
-You extended DevTools by creating a new panel to display memory information using APIs available to Microsoft Edge extensions.
+In this tutorial, you learned how to create a DevTools extension from scratch and load it into the browser.
+You extended DevTools by creating a new panel to display memory information by using APIs that are available to Microsoft Edge extensions.
 And then you added a content script to detect the mouse clicks on a webpage, and sent that information to DevTools.
 Finally, you learned how to send and receive messages between a background service worker and DevTools.
-The background service worker is able to track the mouse clicks in the background and log outputs in the DevTools console.
+The background service worker tracks the mouse clicks in the background and logs output in the DevTools console.

 <!-- ====================================================================== -->